mimoduo/mimogear/docs/js/harmonica.md

 * Any sort of markup can be used within the harmonica-header
 * Role attributes are added by default via javascript
 * The usage of a button as the header is required for keyboard entry and focus
+* The harmonicaView variable should be synced with harmonica-view within configuration.js

 ##Usage With All Default Options Shown